 Blazor Context Menu Overview

-The Blazor Context Menu component displays a contextual popup with data (flat or hierarchical) in a traditional menu-like structure.
-It lets you invoke commands while preserving screen real estate.
+The Blazor Context Menu displays a contextual popup with flat or hierarchical data in a traditional menu-like structure.
+The component enables you to invoke commands while preserving the screen real estate.

-In addition to built-in navigation capabilities, you can browse through the items and their children, define templates for the individual nodes, render text and icons/images, and respond to events.
+In addition to the built-in navigation capabilities, you can browse through the items and their children, define templates for the individual nodes, render text and icons or images, and respond to events.

-parameter to a CSS selector that will match the element(s) you want to attach the context menu to. - Provide a collection of models to its
+1. Add the TelerikContextMenu tag and set its Selector parameter to a CSS selector that will match the elements to which you want to attach the Context Menu.

-Basic context menu with hierarchical data binding and OnClick event handler
+A basic Context Menu with hierarchical data binding and an OnClick event handler

 <div class="context-menu-target" style="width:200px; height: 100px; background: yellow; margin-bottom: 50px;">